tward90/VBA-Challenge/README.md

 If you would like that file, please let me know and I will be happy to submit it as well.

 The instructions were a little vague in some regards so I hope that I have completed it satisfactorily.
+I also included the data with the VBS code embedded complete with buttons.